Text-to-SQL Systems: Tutorial & Best Practices

 Determinism is very important in business settings where keeping facts consistent is very important.
 To maintain trust in the system, an expert who asks, "What are the total sales for the last quarter?" must use the same SQL code every time.
 Text-to-SQL systems need methods like reinforcement learning and feedback loops to make sure that the model's responses stay the same over time to be deterministic.

-Adding business meanings beyond simple language-based context is one of the more difficult parts of Text-to-SQL agents.
 For many business questions, it's not enough for the system to understand natural language; the model also needs to know the business logic and formulas beneath the words.

 For instance, to find a business measure like ARR (Annual Recurring Revenue), you don't just use a SQL query.
 Instead, you use a formula that combines different database fields, often incorporating more complex logic.
 This is one way to figure out ARR: